-Moving to the rhythms of your body which is intricately connected to the rhythms of nature is the core of my practice and teaching.
-I have been practicing yoga for more than 20 years and teaching in Rathgar, Dublin since 2009.
-My practice intensified while studying Ayurveda and Yoga in Jaipur Rajasthan in 2004.
-Having tried many different styles, I trained in Vinyasa Flow with David Curtis in 2008.
-It incorporates strong alignment principles which allow the body to function at its optimum and ensure a safe yoga practice and body awareness which is integral to the beginning of the yoga journey.
+Moving to the rhythms of your body and breath which are intricately connected to the rhythms of nature is the core of my practice and teaching.
+I offer supportive spaces and practices to empower us to be more fully embodied and to move more consciously through this world.
+I have been teaching yoga in Dublin since 2009.
+Having trained in Ayurveda and Yoga in Jaipur, Rajasthan in 2004, my love of yoga and how it enables me to feel so embodied and to slow down intensified.
+Having tried many different styles, I trained in Vinyasa Flow with Dave Curtis in 2008.

 For seasonal news on workshops, retreats and Ayurvedic tips